zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/connect-your-git-repository.md

 Code repositories enable ZenML to keep track of the code version that you use for your pipeline runs.
 Additionally, running a pipeline that is tracked in a registered code repository can [speed up the Docker image building for containerized stack components](../customize-docker-builds/use-code-repositories-to-speed-up-docker-build-times.md) by eliminating the need to rebuild Docker images each time you change one of your source code files.

+Learn more about how code repositories benefit development [here](../customize-docker-builds/use-code-repositories-to-speed-up-docker-build-times.md).

 ## Registering a code repository

 If you are planning to use one of the [available implementations of code repositories](connect-your-git-repository.md#available-implementations), first, you need to install the corresponding ZenML integration: